-The following conditions, together with the information set out in the ‘Pre-departure Important Information’ document, the relevant brochure and the website, will form part of your contract with Ski Safari Limited (trading as Ski Safari or Freedom Treks), 8th Floor Becket House, 36 Old Jewry, London, EC2R 8DD, registered in England under company number 3196000.
+The following conditions, together with the information set out in the ‘Pre-departure Important Information’ document, the website, will form part of your contract with Ski Safari Limited (trading as Ski Safari or Freedom Treks), 8th Floor Becket House, 36 Old Jewry, London, EC2R 8DD, registered in England under company number 3196000.
 Please read them carefully as they set out our respective rights and obligations.
 By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these booking conditions and agree to them.

 Except where otherwise stated, these booking conditions only apply to holiday arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to “holiday”, “booking”, “contract”, “package”, “tour” or “arrangements” mean such holiday arrangements unless otherwise stated.

 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires.
 “We”, “us” and “our” means Ski Safari Limited.
 References to “departure” are to the start date of the arrangements we have contracted to provide.

-Booking your holiday: To secure your booking you should complete the booking form, which will be sent to you when your plans are finalised.
+To secure your booking you should complete the booking form, which will be sent to you when your plans are finalised.
 The first named person on the booking will be the “party leader”.
 The party leader must be authorised to make the booking on the basis of these booking conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By making a booking the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us.
 The party leader must be at least 18 when the booking is made.

-To request a booking you must pay a deposit (or make full payment if booking within 10 weeks of departure).
+To request a booking you must pay a deposit or make full payment if booking within 10 weeks of departure.
 The amount of the deposit will be as follows:

-- for Ski Safari holidays to Europe/Scandinavia: £200.00 per person
+- for Ski Safari bookings: £200.00 per person

 If, after we have confirmed your booking and you have paid your deposit but before your balance has been paid, you ask us to pay a supplier for a service earlier than we would normally expect to pay that supplier, for example paying an airline early in order that your flights may be ticketed, we will ask you for full payment for that service.
 The additional amount paid will be treated as part of your deposit and accordingly it will not be refunded in the event that you subsequently cancel.